38elements/38elements.github.com/_posts/2016-05-22-lua-repository-github-star-ranking.md

 vrld/HC                                    159
-General purpose collision detection library for the use with Lﾃ坊E.
+General purpose collision detection library for the use with LÖVE.

 KaimingHe/resnet-1k-layers                 157